knowledgearcdotorg/jsolr-user-manual/searching.md

 > type\_s:"unsolved x-file" date\_s:\[1992-01-01 TO 2016-01-01\]

+### Proximity Query

+A proximity search tells Solr to search for particular words that are within a particular distance from one another:

+> "mulder scully"~10

+In this example, the terms mulder and scully must be within 10 words of each other.

+### Boost Query {#TheStandardQueryParser-FuzzySearches}

+You can give certain terms more relevance over other terms by "boosting" the particular term:

+> mulder^10 scully

+The above boost will make the term mulder more relevant than scully.

+You can also boost entire phrases:

+> "The Lone Gunmen"^10 "The X-Files"

+And, you can specify boosts for search terms on a particular field:

+> author:\(mulder AND scully\)^10 author:\(byers AND Frohike AND Langly\) title:"The Lone Gunmen"

+Boost queries differ from boost fields in that you are boosting only the query not the entire field.

 ### Futher Reading

 The above topics only cover the basics of what is available with Solr querying.
 For more information about these and other query syntax, check out:

 * [Solr's Query Syntax](https://cwiki.apache.org/confluence/display/solr/Query+Syntax+and+Parsing)
+*
 ## Field Aliasing

 ## Advanced Features